 [74-75] Your brain experiences a surge of maturation and new structures form within it.
 You gain the abilities of a beginner Psychic.
 You may eventually learn a Psychic trick or even develop a full blown Psychic power through leveling up, and training with your new power.
 This power is not considered magical, and may even work in alternate realities where magic does not exist.
 However, by becoming a Psychic you have opened the door for astral beings, psionic creatures, and harrowing life experiences to all be able to both sense you as well as cause your mind harm from the psionic attacks or stress.
 Roll on the Psychic Trick table to see what power you can develop.

 [76-77] You grow horns.
+Roll 1d6 on the Random Horns Table.
 The horns sprout from your head and can be used as a 1d3 improvised weapon in combat if you butt your head around.
-The horns appear as the horns of a (1d6) Bull, Mountain Goat, Demon, Antelope, Moose, Stag.
-In the case you rolled a Moose or Stag, they are not horns but actually antlers, and will fall off and grow back each year.
+If you rolled "Antlers", then your horns are seasonal and fall off every winter before growing back in spring.

 Your skeletal structure painfully shifts and hardens.
 You gain a slightly different silhouette and a slightly different looking face, but otherwise look the same.
 You gain +1 AC from your newfound skeletal development, but lose -1d4 Dexterity.
 When you die, the skeleton inside your body is very strange.
 Roll on the Weird Skeleton Table.